fidhafathima-m/fidhafathima-m/README.md

 Hello there! 👋<br />

-A passionate web developer with a strong affection for Python programming.
-I've been actively working on building real-world projects using Django and am continuously learning more about web development to refine my skills.<br /><br />
+I'm a passionate web developer with a keen interest in JavaScript and the MERN stack (MongoDB, Express.js, React, Node.js).
+I’ve been building real-world projects using these technologies and continue to expand my knowledge and skills.<br /><br />

-I hold a Bachelor's degree in Computer Applications, where I specialized in C, Java, and Python.
-This academic background has provided me with a strong foundation in programming principles and problem-solving techniques.
-In addition to my formal education, I have completed an online course on Artificial Intelligence with Python.
-Through this course, I've gained valuable insights into data analysis and visualization using libraries such as NumPy, Pandas, and Matplotlib.<br /><br />
+I hold a Bachelor's degree in Computer Applications, where I learned programming languages like C, Java, and Python.
+This background has given me a strong foundation in programming principles and problem-solving.
+More recently, I’ve focused on web development, diving into JavaScript and the MERN stack to build dynamic and scalable web applications.<br /><br />

 On my GitHub profile, you'll find a variety of projects that showcase my journey and growth as a developer.
 Each repository reflects my dedication to building impactful solutions and my enthusiasm for learning new technologies.<br /><br />

-I am always eager to connect with like-minded individuals and explore new opportunities.
-If you’re looking for someone with a passion for web development and a strong background in Python, or if you simply want to discuss technology and collaborate on exciting projects, feel free to reach out.
+I'm always eager to connect with others who are passionate about web development, especially in the JavaScript ecosystem.
+If you’re looking for someone with a strong background in web development, or if you want to collaborate on exciting projects, feel free to reach out.
 I’m available via fidhumusthafa3549@gmail.com or on

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/fidha-fathima-m-963782205/) [![Quora](https://img.shields.io/badge/Quora-%23B92B27.svg?logo=Quora&logoColor=white)](https://fidhasspace.quora.com/) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/22129369/fidha-fathima-m) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/_fidha.m/)